 Cham: Is there a statistic or something like that you could share with us to get our attention?

-Sharon: The one that I use most of is that 80% of mothers are stressed now and 60% of children have anxiety by the age of five.
+Sharon: The one that I use most is that 80% of mothers are stressed now and 60% of children have anxiety by the age of five.

 Cham: So, if this problem continues, if I understand, what are they saying day in and day out to themselves, can you expand that conversation?
 My kids are out of control.
 80% of mothers feel stressed, 60% of kids under five have anxiety.
-What's the conversation going in their head?
+What's the conversation going on in their head?